 You may be asking yourself when is buying vintage home decor a good idea and when should you just buy new.
 Well, let’s set a few ground rules.

-Artwork: If it speaks to you, snap it up!
-Vintage artwork is usually fairly inexpensive, funky, and unique.
+If it speaks to you, snap it up!
+Vintage original artwork is usually fairly inexpensive, funky, and unique.
 I wouldn’t expect that you’re going to be finding a hidden Jackson Pollack, but you never know.
 Stranger things have happened.
 I personally like the vintage paint by numbers, portraits, and abstracts.
-When I visit thrift stores, I usually hit the artwork section first.
+When I shop thrift stores, I usually hit the artwork section first.
 Don’t forget to check out the frame as well.
 Sometimes a horrendous piece is harbored in a beautiful frame.

 Now if you see a fabulous piece on the side of the road, please think real good and hard about it.
 It may have an interesting funk when you bring it home or worse yet…bed bugs.
 No one wants any part of that.
 Free vintage upholstered furniture should be approached with extreme caution…be prepared for the worse.
 There’s a reason it’s sitting on the side of the road with a “TAKE ME I’M FREE” sign.
 You may not want that reason in your home.

-Repurposed: When you are on a budget, repurposing items can be a genius way to bring style into your home.
+When you are on a budget, repurposing items can be a genius way to bring style into your home.
 It’s also a great way to create artful vignettes with quirky and personal objects.
-Just because a vintage ladder was once used by a carpenter doesn’t mean it can’t be used as a shelf, towel rack or hung horizontally and used as a potholder in your home.
+Just because a vintage ladder was once used by a carpenter doesn’t mean it can’t be used as a shelf, towel rack, or hung horizontally and used as a potholder in your home.
 A small vintage step ladder can become a side table.
 Look at shutters or a solid old door as a headboard for your bed.
 By repurposing vintage finds, it’s easy to tell your story and create one-of-a-kind decor.

 Have a beautiful table with only three legs?
 Don’t fret, Cut it in half, and secure it to a wall to create a half table console in your entryway.
 Add casters to an oversized picnic basket and create a unique and functioning side table with storage.
 Convert an old typewriter table to a nightstand.

-Electrical: I go back and forth on this one.
-Don’t get me wrong, I loves me a vintage lamp, but I’ve also been zapped a few times.
+I go back and forth on this one.
+Don’t get me wrong, I love a vintage lamp, but I’ve also been zapped a few times.
 My advice, proceed with caution.
 Watch for things like frayed wiring and mangled plugs.
 Before buying, ask if it works.
 As far as vintage kitchen appliances, me personally, I tend to leave them alone.
 Yes, I still use my mom’s hand mixer from 1964, but I’m familiar with that old beast (the mixer, not my mom).
 As a vintage find, there can be safety issues.
 If you absolutely love it and must have it, buy it.
 It can always be used as decoration.